PhoenixTales/phoenix-docs/mechanics/trading.md

 **28.08.2024**

 Every trader has to have a stand, if not a complete shop.
 And everything he sells, apart of very small items, have to be actually placed in the world.
-Traders presents their goods by actual items on the table in front of them.
+Traders present their goods by actual items on the table in front of them.
 In case of a dealer or other npcs who want to give the player a choice between a few items, - e.g. the dealer of a guild providing a "loadout" for a mission - he may actually place the items in front of him first, like the weapons dealer in *Mafia: The City of Lost Heaven*.

 This way we improve the non-immersive default of the base game, where traders do not even have a stand (not even in a fake way by e.g. a stand with a texture showing the goods he sells), and seem to just pull weapons and armours out of their pockets.
 In our system, every item the trader sells should correspond to an actual item in his shop.